iampava/resources-manifest-webpack-plugin/README.md

 ### ⚠ Service Worker update

 Changing just the ```resources-manifest.json``` file, doesn't update the SW in the browser.
 In order to do this we need to change at least 1 byte in it's code.
 This plugin helps with that too.
-With every build, it will search in the ```service-worker.js``` file for the declaration of a constant named **VERSION** and will increase it's value.
-This small change is enough for the browser to update the service-worker.
-Hooray! ❤
+With every build, it will search your service worker for the declaration of a constant named **VERSION** and will increase it's value.
+This small change is enough for the browser to notice the change! ❤

-Current service-worker:
+Current service worker:

 ```js
 const  VERSION  =  1;